in

 If you truly have an aversion to using any kind of mustard, you can also substitute a thin layer of any kind of cooking oil you wish.
 But make sure to use something as this will help the rub adhere to the meat and not fall off as you are handling it.

-Let the Rub Rest
+Allow the Rub to Rest

 Once you’ve applied your rub to the baby backs, don’t throw them right on the Traeger just yet.